 I did not know that those precious times I spent with my Grandmother would later materialise into an academic career.
 Everything in the city became an object of interest: the crowds, the walls, the doorways, the parks, the buildings, the squares, the cars, the Nile, the bridges, and well, dustbins!

 Today, I study the dynamics of citizen action in urban contexts.
 I am interested in how the urban form and citizen action interact.
-I am especially interested in environmental issues and in what urban societies do in order to improve their environments.
+I am especially interested in environmental issues and in what urban societies do to improve their environments.
 How do people perceive of concepts like the environment, cleanliness and nature?
 How do societies construct their understanding of environmental issues, and how do they create moments when they share a common understanding of a problem?
 How does this impact their choice of action?
 Are these social and cultural constructions of environmentalism fluid?
 Do they change or mutate and why?
 Do forms of citizen action around single issues evolve over time?
 What does this tell us about the city as an organic space in which politics and policies unfold?

 After all, cities are the constructions of our imaginations.
 The experience I had with my Grandmother during my childhood cannot be separated from the way I see Cairo today.
 I can tell, how over the years, Cairo moved through different phases, or perhaps, moods.
 In the city, each of us experiences a fluid self that changes and can be changed by the mood of the city we live in.